Herniated Disc Treatment

 What Causes a Herniated Disc?

 A herniated disc occurs when the outer ring becomes weak or torn and allows the inner portion to slip out.
 This can happen with age.
 Certain motions may also cause a herniated disc.
 A disc can slip out of place while you are twisting or turning to lift an object.
 Lifting a very large, heavy object can place great strain on the lower back, resulting in a herniated disc.
 If you have a very physically demanding job that requires a lot of lifting, you may be at increased risk for herniated discs.
+It is important to learn the correct way to lift objects.

 Overweight individuals are also at increased risk for a herniated disc because their discs must support the additional weight.
 Weak muscles and a sedentary lifestyle may also contribute to the development of a slipped disc.
 As you get older, you are more likely to experience a herniated disc.
 This is because your discs begin to lose some of their protective water content as you age.
 As a result, they can slip more easily out of place.
 They are more common in men than women.
+Please watch this video on a herniated disc.

 Can a Herniated Disc Heal on its Own?